States of Independence

 The aim of the festival is to use high quality creative processes and collaborative arts practice to showcase and highlight the extraordinary work of human rights defenders in Ireland and around the world, past and present, and to celebrate the role of the arts and artists in promoting human rights today.
 The artistic curator for the festival is Mary Moynihan, Artistic Director, Smashing Times and the human rights curator is Laura O’Leary, International Events and Promotions Coordinator, Front Line Defenders.
 The festival is a hybrid programme delivered over 10 days and hosts an exciting blend of events happening in-person and online, featuring Irish and and international artists and guest speakers, reaching audiences locally, nationally, and internationally.
 There is something for everyone interested in the arts for equality, human rights and diversity.
 The Dublin International Arts and Human Rights festival is supported by The Arts Council.

-Partners: Supported by the Arts Council, the Dublin Arts and Human Rights Festival is an annual, international festival organised by Smashing Times International Centre for the Arts and Equality and Front Line Defenders, a Dublin based international organisation working to improve the security and protection of human rights defenders at risk, in partnership with Amnesty International, Fighting Words, Irish Council for Civil Liberties, National Women’s Council of Ireland, Trócaire, Poetry Ireland, and Irish PEN.
+Partners: Supported by the Arts Council, the Dublin Arts and Human Rights Festival is an annual, international festival organised by Smashing Times International Centre for the Arts and Equality and Front Line Defenders, a Dublin based international organisation working to improve the security and protection of human rights defenders at risk, in partnership with Amnesty International, Fighting Words, Irish Council for Civil Liberties, National Women’s Council of Ireland, Trócaire, and Irish PEN.
 Creative partners include Irish Modern Dance Theatre, dlr Mill Theatre Dundrum, EPIC Irish Emigration Museum, Unapologetic Magazine, and UNESCO Dublin City of Literature.